mikey-t/db-migrations-dotnet/README.md

 <code>npm run dbMigrate -- --name=AddPerson</code>

 If you were at current this will run the <code>Down()</code> method for the AddMoreStuff DB migration.
 If you were at Initial, this would run the <code>Up()</code> method for the AddPerson DB migration.
-Note that you don't have to use the auto-generated timestamps when passing migration name as a parameter.
+Note that you don't use the auto-generated timestamps when passing migration name as a parameter.
 </td>
 </tr>

 <tr>
 <td>Remove DB migration</td>
 <td>
 You wouldn't want to do this after having pushed code with a migration.
 If you've already pushed code and you want to remove the schema you created, you should create a new DB migration that drops the objects in question.
-You should never delete a migration once it has left your developer machine (someone else could have run the migration or CI/CD could have migrated shared DB).<br/><br/>
+You should never delete a migration once it has left your developer machine (someone else could have run the migration or CI/CD could have migrated a shared DB).<br/>

+Our command `npm run dbRemoveMigration` runs the dotnet ef command `dotnet ef migrations remove`, which just pops the latest off the stack.
+You'll want to first ensure you're prepared by ensuring the latest migration has been migrated down.
+If you haven't migrated the last one `Up`, then you can just run the removal command, otherwise rollback the last migration by running it's `Down` script.<br/>

 Steps:

-- To find out the name of the migration before the one you want to remove, you could run <code>npm run dbMigrationsList</code><br/>
+- Find the name of the second to last migration by running: <code>npm run dbMigrationsList</code><br/>
-- If you're already run dbMigrate with the migration you want to remove, rollback using the name of the previous migration, run: <code>npm run dbMigrate -- --name=PreviousMigrationName</code><br/>
+- Trigger the `Down` script for the last migration: <code>npm run dbMigrate -- --name=PreviousMigrationName</code><br/>
-- Run <code>npm run dbRemoveMigration -- --name=YourMigration</code><br/>
+- Run <code>npm run dbRemoveMigration</code><br/>
 - Delete SQL scripts you previously created in <code>Dbmigrator/Scripts</code>
 </td>
 </tr>